alexeilebedev/openacr/README.md

 whole by following these rules whenever possible.

-## amc_vis - Visualize Ctype Dependencies and Access Paths
+## amc_vis: Visualize Ctype Dependencies and Access Paths

 The single parameter to `amc_vis` is a ctype regex, and whatever ctypes are matched by the regex will be shown